tu-studio/lac26_presentation/slides/00-all.md

 - Machine learning is a subset of AI that focuses on algorithms that can learn patterns from data without being explicitly programmed
 - Neural networks are a specific type of machine learning model inspired by the structure and function of biological neurons
 - Deep learning is a subset of neural networks that uses multiple layers to model complex patterns in data

 ---

+<h1 style="font-size: 1.5em; margin-block: 20% 10%;">HISTORY OF NEURAL MUSIC<br>PRODUCTION</h1>

+Notes:

+- Before showing some of our research I will give an overview of the evolution of neural music production, highlighting key milestones and recent advancements
+- As the field is extremely broad and fast-moving and I will only be able to cover a small part of it
+- But I hope this will give you a good overview of the field and inspire you to explore further

+---